ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_LOG2.md

 1. It has been tested that for SGD, learning curve with B=50 varies little compared with that obtained with B=100, *awaiting test results*.
 2. For FedAvg E=5, B=50, C=0.1, lr=0.1 works better than 0.05 within 200 rounds (number of rounds that this parameter combination needs to do for 100,000 mini-batch updates for this experiment).
 3. For FedAvg E=1, B=50, C=0.1, lr=0.1 works better than 0.05 within 1000 rounds.
 4. For SGD with B=50, lr=0.005 converges to 72% test acc slower than lr=0.01, but to a higher maximum test acc of 73.8% around 70 rounds.
+The learning curve of SGd with B=50 lr=0.005 is similar to that is generated from SGD with B=100 lr=0.01.

 #### Appendix: Training time summary